-Nominations will close on January 23rd, 2017.
+Nominations will close on January 12, 2018 at 11:59 pm

 Since 1998, the Young Women’s Alliance (YWA) and Young Men’s Business League (YMBL) have partnered to host Austin’s premier charity gala honoring young professionals, the Austin Under 40 Awards.
 During an evening of prestige and celebration, Austinites are recognized for leadership in their respective industries and strong commitments to serving the Austin community.

-Civics, Government, & Public Affairs – These nominees have demonstrated excellence and commitment to their field at the local, state and federal level, implementing actions designed to identify and address issues of public concern.
+Civics, Government, and Public Affairs – These nominees have demonstrated excellence and commitment to their field at the local, state and federal level, implementing actions designed to identify and address issues of public concern.
 Their commitment and dedication to community service and positive change are prominent through their private and/or public sector careers.
 Roles include, but are not limited to, community relations, foundation representatives, corporate social responsibility leaders, community/public affairs managers, endowment representatives, and community engagement practitioners, elected officials (non-judicial), department and agency staff, campaign managers, lobbyists, and coalition builders.

-Engineering, Energy, Mobility, & Systems Sciences – This category recognizes individuals in various sciences, mobility, and energy roles positively impacting the way we interact with the world on a daily basis and have a positive impact on the community.
-This category honors nominees who are building our future by advancing the technologies we will need for a prosperous tomorrow, and finding solutions to social, cultural, and/or environmental problems.
+Energy, Mobility, and Transportation – Consisting of preeminent members of the energy, mobility, and transportation community, these Austinites serve as the driving force in the way we interact with the world on a daily basis.
+This category honors nominees who are advancing the technologies we will need for a prosperous tomorrow, and finding solutions to social, cultural, and/or environmental problems.
 Roles include, but are not limited to, engineers, city planners, transportation professionals, scientists, analysts, researchers, and professionals specializing in cleantech and environmental sciences.

-Entrepreneurship, Social Innovation, and Start-up – Home to dozens of incubators, accelerators, and successful start-ups, Austin is a global leader in supporting entrepreneurship.
+Innovation and Start-up – Home to dozens of incubators, accelerators, and successful start-ups, Austin is a global leader in supporting entrepreneurship.
 This category honors individuals who have developed their own concept or company, or played a major role in supporting the development of an entrepreneurial venture.
 Roles include, but are not limited to, any industry professional who has started a business, executives of incubators, accelerators, venture capitalists, angel investors and social entrepreneurs.